Tiling tripartite graphs with 3-colorable graphs: The extreme case: Lower bound

 \section{Lower bound}

-First, we cite a lemma (Lemma 2.1 in~\cite{MZ}) which permits sparse tripartite graphs with no triangles or quadrilaterals: \begin{lemma} For each integer $d\geq 0$, there exists an $n_0$ such that, if $n\geq n_0$, there exists a balanced tripartite graph, $Q(n,d)$ on $3n$ vertices such that each of the $3$ natural bipartite subgraphs are $d$-regular with no $C_4$ and $Q(n,d)$ has no $K_3$. \end{lemma}
+First, we need a lemma (Lemma 2.1 in~\cite{MZ}) which permits sparse tripartite graphs with no triangles and with no quadrilaterals in its natural bipartite subgraphs: \begin{lemma} For each integer $d\geq 0$, there exists an $n_0$ such that, if $n\geq n_0$, there exists a balanced tripartite graph, $Q(n,d)$ on $3n$ vertices such that each of the $3$ natural bipartite subgraphs are $d$-regular with no $C_4$ and $Q(n,d)$ has no $K_3$. \end{lemma}